bulbinator/thaqalayn-noor/README.md

-# thaqalayn-noor-frontend
+# thaqalayn-noor

-A frontend for the thaqalayn-noor application
+A frontend for the thaqalayn-noor application.